 * * * * *

-The Spiritual Naturalist Society is at the forefront of efforts to bring together the wisdom teachings of the ancient traditions with modern scientific vision and know how.
-Generally, these old traditions are cast in a mythic language the contains supernaturalistic or unsupportable metaphysical elements.
+The Spiritual Naturalist Society is at the forefront of efforts to bring together the wisdom teachings of the ancient traditions with modern scientific vision and know-how.
+Generally, these old traditions are cast in a mythic language that contains supernaturalistic or unsupportable metaphysical elements.
 The challenge for us is to translate and reinterpret these traditions in naturalistic terms without diminishing the depth of their spirituality.